DeepanshuSharma-BNB/Biosensor_Potentiostat/README.md

 # Potentiostat for Biosensors - FlexiPot
 Following is the first draft of the portable potentiostat project - FlexiPot.
-Potentiostat is visioned to be used as low cost, wireless setup on a flexible circuit.
+Potentiostat is visioned to be used as low cost, wireless setup on a flexible circuit fpr various biomaker detection applications.

 ![Applications](https://github.com/DeepanshuSharma-BNB/Biosensor_Potentiostat/blob/main/graphic.png)